 Taronga Zoo Sydney

 Meet animals kangaroos, koalas, and more!

 Go on this one-of-a-kind road trip from Melbourne!

 • • •

-If you’re from Australia like Laura, do you agree with the 10 points that she wrote about the country?
+If you’re a local like Laura, do you agree with the Australia facts that she wrote about the country?
 Maybe you have something to add too?

 Nevertheless, these facts have surely hyped me up even more about the prospect of visiting Australia!
 I dearly hope that I make it happen soon.